Only-in-Japan Experiences

 JonelleNinjaFl

-You’ve got forty-five chances to take the most killer profile pic ever!
-Life-size illusions range from being swallowed by a shark to battling ninjas to being trapped by a giant in his wineglass!
+You’ve got fifty-four chances to take the most killer profile pic ever!
+The life-size change every six months (there will be more and better ones by the time you read this), and can range from being swallowed by a shark to battling ninjas to being trapped by a giant in his wineglass!

 Tell me more!